JANorman/MailShine/README.md

 Congratulations, the application should now be running!
 Read the usage instructions for details on calling the APIs.

 ##Usage
-MailShine is still in development, and currently exposes the current endpoints
+MailShine currently exposes the following endpoints

 #### POST /mail
 If you make a POST request to the _/mail_ endpoint, the application will return you a JSON body, which contains the result of inlining the CSS in the body.